dfederm/dfederm.github.io/_posts/2021-02-28-migrate-homeassistant-zwave-to-zwave-js.md

 The first part is the Z-Wave JS server.
 This is what directly talks to your Z-Wave stick.
 For HassOS, this part will be provided by an add-on.
 For other installation methods, you will need to run the server yourself.

 The second part is the Z-Wave JS integration in Home Assistant, used for all installation methods.
-This integration talks to the Z-Wave JS server to send commands to and recieve information from your Z-Wave devices.
+This integration talks to the Z-Wave JS server to send commands to and receive information from your Z-Wave devices.

-This split provides decouples Home Assistant from the Z-Wave controller, providing lots of flexibility in configuration and allowing the Home Assistant server to restart without restarting your Z-Wave network for instance.
+This split decouples Home Assistant from the Z-Wave controller, providing lots of flexibility in configuration and allowing the Home Assistant server to restart without restarting your Z-Wave network for instance.

 ## Preparation